ababaian/VIRUSxDISCVRY/tools/palmID.md

 ![MSA](img/palmID/msa_1.png)

-Followed below is a UPGMA tree that shows the evolutionary relatedness of your input palmprint with the other matches in palmDB.
+Followed below is a UPGMA tree that shows the evolutionary relatedness of your input palmprint with the other matches in `palmDB`.

 ![UPGMA Tree](img/palmID/tree_1.png)